getgrav/grav-learn/pages/09.webservers-hosting/03.paas/04.azure/docs.md

 An example web.config file is available [here](web.config).
 This web.config file, covers off what the Web App should do with file formats such as *.woff* and *.woff2*, which are now part of the latest [Font Awesome packs](https://fontawesome.com).

+Grav have also included examples of the web.config files in their source files, you can find them located in the *webserver-configs* folder.

 Once you have your web.config setup, you should upload this to your Grav GitHub repository, it needs to be at the root level.

 ## Installing And Running Grav On Azure